 Targetted with clear budgetary priorities.
-The strategy needs to be fully integrated into the budget process to ensure that plans have the financial resources to achieve their objectives, and do not only represent wish lists.
-Conversely,the formulation of budgets must be informed by a clear identification of priorities.
+The strategy needs to be fully integrated into the budget process to ensure that plans have the financial resources to achieve their objectives, and budgets are informed by meaningful planning.
+Strategies not linked to budget processes tend to be wish lists, while budgets not linked to plans lead to unclear priorities.
 Capacity constraints and time limitations will have an impact on the extent to which the intended outcomes are achieved.
 Targets need to be challenging - but realistic in relation to these constraints.